 The second method we’ll discuss here is attracting more paid viewers with free content.
 Many of the best online marketers take this approach.
 They create extremely valuable content and give it away for free.
 However, they use this content to generate true fans, build a following or email list, and become more widely known.

 This intermediate is called “gated” content.
-This blog post explains more on the difference between free, gated, and paid content.
+This blog post explains more about the difference between free, gated, and paid content.

 Two great examples are the personal finance specialist Ramit Sethi and productivity guru Cal Newport.
 Or, look at any sports league like the NBA.
 They release all their top highlights for free on YouTube, SportsCenter, social media, and any other outlet they can.
 This entices more viewers to watch on TV or the NBA’s OTT video service, League Pass.